-Air Force: Engine failure caused Texas jet crash
+Air Force: Engine failure caused deadly Texas jet crash

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

 Capt.
-Joshua Hammervold was also in the jet but was able to eject.
-He suffered injuries in the crash but survived.
+Joshua Hammervold, an instructor pilot, was able to eject.
+He was injured but survived.

+The ejection system also should have propelled Barbour from the cockpit, said Marilyn Holliday, spokeswoman for the San Antonio-based Air Education and Training Command.
+But the 32-year-old flight instructor failed to arm his ejection seat during a preflight checklist and was trapped in the plane during the crash, the report said.
+Barbour was from Van Nuys, California.

+Flight operations at the base were suspended following the crash but resumed a week later.

 This story has been corrected to show that Capt.
 Paul J. Barbour died in the crash.